-The Petitioner, an entrepreneur in the physical fitness industry, seeks employment-based second preference (EB-2) immigrant classification as a member of the professions holding an advanced degree, as well as a national interest waiver of the job offer requirement attached to this classification.
+The Petitioner, an entrepreneur in the field of online instruction, seeks employment-based second preference (EB-2) immigrant classification as an individual of exceptional ability, as well as a national interest waiver of the job offer requirement attached to this classification.
 See Immigration and Nationality Act (the Act) section 203(b)(2), 8 U.S.C. § 1153(b)(2).

-The Director of the Texas Service Center denied the petition, concluding that the record neither establishes that the Petitioner qualifies as a member of the professions holding an advanced degree, nor does it establish that the Petitioner is eligible for a national interest waiver as a matter of discretion.
+The Director of the Texas Service Center denied the petition, concluding that the record neither establishes that the Petitioner qualifies as an individual of exceptional ability, nor does it establish that the Petitioner is eligible for a national interest waiver as a matter of discretion.
 We dismissed a subsequent appeal.
 The matter is now before us on combined motions to reopen and reconsider.